Fees indicated are based on the current year (August 2016 to July 2017) and are subject to change next year.

 Each module is assessed using a variety of criteria.
 You will be required to demonstrate creativity, critical thinking, evaluation, decision making, personal reflection, reading and research of relevant information, time management and effective communication skills.

-Each module carries a number of assessments.
-Depending on the module you will be assessed through combinations of the following; formal reports, presentations, in-class and practice assessments under controlled conditions, case studies and reflective statements.
+Each module carries a number of written assessments.
+Depending on the module you will be assessed through combinations of the following; formal reports, presentations, in-class and practice assessments under controlled conditions, exams, case studies and reflective statements.

 If you complete the course successfully you could be able to take up a place on a suitable BA or BSc programme at a higher education institution.
 Degree programmes in Business Management, Banking and International Finance, International Business, Marketing, Management Economics, Accounting and Finance.
 Universities include King's College, University of London; Royal Holloway, University of London; City University and University of Westminster.
 Some decide to remain at the college and continue their studies on the Higher National Diploma in Business.